spilusan/loan-calculator/README.md

-# mini-site-tem
+# Loan Calculator
-Personal template for mini sites for fast deployment of code experiments.
+A loan calculator mini site built in html, boostrap, javascript.
+A project created in my bootcamp.
+Specs given, code all mine.